gogins/csound-webserver-opcodes/README.md

 `webkit_run_javascript` - Executes JavaScript source code asynchronously in the JavaScript context of the browser's default Web page.

-Note that there is a "C" version of the opcode that can be called during the performance by C++ code compiled by the Clang just-in-time compiler:
+Note that there is a C++ version of the opcode that can be called during the performance by C++ code compiled by the Clang just-in-time compiler:
 ```
 extern "C" void webkit_run_javascript(int browser_handle, std::string javascript_code);